hiperonii/task_management/README.md

 This project has 3 layers, presentation, domain, and data.

 ### Presentation
 Presentation layer is Flutter a app module, contains UI related and services.
-There are 2 services in Presentation, NavigationService which using for navigating between screen, and PasscodeService for handling lock application with passcode when user inactive more than 10 seconds.
+There are 2 services, NavigationService which using for navigating between screen, and PasscodeService for handling lock application with passcode when user inactive more than 10 seconds.

 ### Domain
 Domain layer is a Dart module, contains object class and interface of Repository